unsw-cse-comp3900-9900-23T2/capstone-project-3900h16bsyphon/README.md

 the database you connect to will NOT have syphon data in it, and instead be the one connected on that port. it may say something like "cannot find database 'syphon'" or "user 'syphon' does not exist" Requests to the database will not cause logging to your docker container.

+### VM
+You also have the option of using a VM to run Syphon.
+This is not reccomended, and is intended to be a backup option if you cannot not meet the prerequisites for installing Docker.

 ## local
 first, ensure that systemfd and cargo-watch are installed: